mathias-brandewinder/mathias-brandewinder.github.io/_posts/2025-09-26-avalonia-funcui-editable-list.md

 example I walked through details some of the steps I had to take to make it work, and it mostly works.

-One minor issue I could not resolve is that when the list is long enough that it requires scrolling, selecting and editing an item in the list causes an annoying flicker, and moves the scrollbar so the selected item becomes the last one visible in the list.
-I think the issue is that the entire list gets re-drawn when an edit occurs, and the state of the scrollbar is lost, causing it to scroll down just enough for the selected item to be visible.
+One minor issue I could not resolve is that when the list is long enough to require scrolling, selecting and editing an item way down the list causes an annoying flicker, and resets the scrollbar so the selected item becomes the last one visible in the list.
+I think the issue is that the entire list gets re-drawn when an edit occurs, losing the state of the scrollbar, causing it to scroll down just enough for the selected item to be visible.
 This is not the end of the world, but it is visually jarring.
-One direction I haven't tried that could help address it is using keys on the Item itself, perhaps tracking some unique version any time the selected item changed.
+One direction I haven't tried that could maybe help address it is using keys on the Item itself, perhaps tracking some unique version any time the selected item changed.
 If someone knows of a better way to handle this, I am all ears :)